0xKryptonian/universal-id/README.md

 ## Future Vision

-AgenticID aims to become the standard for decentralized identity verification and aggregation across the Bitcoin and Ethereum ecosystems by creating a unified, privacy-preserving identity layer.
+Universal ID aims to become the standard for decentralized identity verification and aggregation across the Filecoin and broader Web3 ecosystems by creating a unified, privacy-preserving identity layer.

 ## 🧪 Getting Started